Kathy Toll in Mimulus

 FEES

 There is no charge for day-use of the Reserve by approved applicants.
-Fees for all overnight stays are $8.00/night for University of California affiliates, and $10.00/night for others.
-For exceptional assistance with your group/project, staff time may be billed at a rate of $38/$49 per hour (UC vs non-UC rate) for stewards' time or $49/$65 per hour for director's time.
+As of January 1, 2024, fees for all overnight stays are $10.00/night for University of California affiliates, and $15.00/night for others.
+For exceptional assistance with your project/group, staff time may be billed at a rate of $38/$49 per hour (UC vs non-UC rate) for stewards' time or $49/$65 per hour for directors' time.
 While staff time can be requested, staff may not always have available time to fulfill requests.

-Provide the Director with location information of all areas on the Reserve that you will use in your studies or activities PRIOR to establishing study sites.
-Do not consider study sites that are within 30 feet of power poles or power lines … utility companies must access their equipment on an annual basis and study sites near the equipment might be disturbed.
+Discuss what landscape characteristics or areas of the Reserve you might need prior to or during your first visit.
+If you are given approval to explore particular locations for your work, provide accurate potential locations (using GPS coordinates or pins on a map) to the directors PRIOR to establishing study sites.
+In seeking suitable study sites, comply with all restrictions you are informed of during orientation.
+Also do not consider installing study sites within 30 feet of power poles or power lines … utility companies must access their equipment on an annual basis and study sites near their infrastructure might be disturbed.

-If guests wish to visit you during your stay at the Reserve, discuss this with the Reserve director at least two weeks prior to their arrival.
+If you are staying at the Reserve for extended periods of time, you may wish to have guests visit you.
+Discuss this with the Reserve director at least two weeks prior to their arrival.
+Overnight use fees will apply.

 Pets are not allowed anywhere on the Reserve without permission from the Director.

 Most roads on the Reserve are unpaved.
-Vehicles must stay on established roads.
-Speed limit is 15 mph on unpaved roads.
+Vehicles must stay on established roads - never drive off the edge of a road and into vegetation, even to let someone pass.
+Use designated parking areas or pullouts for passing.
+Speed limit is 14 mph on unpaved roads.
 Higher clearance vehicles are recommended; ask staff about use of roads in lower-clearance vehicles.
+Some roads may require all-wheel drive.
 Seasonally, roads may close due to weather or wash-outs.

 2. Close all gates behind you, even if you found a gate open.
 Never leave open any gate that you opened, even if there is another person a few minutes behind you.
 One exception: the main gate to the field station is kept open between the hours of 6:30 am - 4:00 pm on weekdays.
 If you find it open outside of those hours, please close it.